 Housing successor agencies must report expenditures by category each year, but compliance with expenditure limitations is reported at the end of each five-year compliance period.
 For instance, a housing successor agency could spend all of its funds in a single year on lower income households, as long as it was 20% or less of the total expenditures during the five-year compliance period.
-The first five-year compliance period began on January 1, 2014 and ends on June 30, 2019.
-Compliance will be evaluated on this report.
+The second five-year compliance period began on July 1, 2019 and ends on June 30, 2024.